If you have recently had unprotected sex and need an emergency contraceptive fast, then you may consider ordering Ezinelle.

 *Cheapest price available, taken from Superdrug Online Doctor service.

 Levonelle (sometimes known as Levonelle One-Step or Levonelle 1500) is the branded version of Ezinelle.
 Levonelle used to be the only medical form of the hormone, levonorgestrel, available in the UK.
 This meant the manufacturer of Levonelle was the only one legally allowed to produce the medication.
 As a result they were allowed to set the price.
 You might have heard of the brand ‘Plan B’ which is the American branded form of Levonorgestrel.

 On 13th May 2015, the new levonorgestrel medication Ezinelle was granted ‘marketing authorisation’ (meaning it was legally allowed to be sold by other manufacturers than the one that owns Levonelle).
 Unlike the branded medication Levonelle, Ezinelle is unbranded (or generic) medication and so the price is competitive between multiple manufacturers.

 Ezinelle is safe for you as long as you consult a healthcare professional and they approve it for you before you take it.
 You can do this by visiting a GP surgery, sexual health clinic, or pharmacy, or by using online doctor services like Superdrug Online Doctor.

-Ezinelle can cause a number of side effects in some people, these include:
+Ezinelle can cause a number of potential side effects which include:

-Very common side effects (may affect more than 1 in 10 people), eg:
+Very common side effects (may affect more than 1 in 10 to 1 in 100 people), eg: